MichaelCurrin/react-router-quickstart/README.md

 # React Router Quickstart
-> Outline for a multi-page React app
+> Starter template and demo for a multi-page React app

 ## Background